Theray070696/Powershell-Scripts/README.md

 Hello there!

-These are a handful of scripts I've written at my IT job to make my life easier, and I hope some of them can make your life easier!
+These are a handful of scripts I've written at my IT job and in my free time to make my life easier, and I hope some of them can make your life easier!

 If a script has any prerequisites, they're listed in the header.